Sanofi Group Associate Medical Director, US Medical Affairs, Immuno-oncology - Cambridge, MA in Cambridge, Massachusetts

-Sanofi Genzyme is recruiting an Associate Medical Director, US Medical Affairs, to support product development through medical strategy and guidance for cemiplimab-rwlc and immuno-oncology portfolio in general.
+Sanofi Genzyme is recruiting an Associate Medical Director, US Medical Affairs, to support product development through medical strategy and guidance for emerging lung cancer pipeline and immuno-oncology portfolio in general.
 This position is based in Cambridge, MA.

-The Associate Medical Director will report into the Medical Director, Immuno-oncology, US Medical Affairs, and will be responsible for medical affairs activities related to cemiplimab-rwlc.
+The Associate Medical Director will report into the Medical Director, Immuno-oncology, US Medical Affairs, and will be responsible for medical affairs activities related to emerging lung cancer portfolio.

-This role will be an integral part of executing the US medical affairs strategy, in line with the Global Medical and brand strategy.
-The role functions internally as the product expert to support the development and execution of the integrated medical lung cancer strategy in the US, as well as supporting development in new therapeutic areas.
+This role will be an integral part of executing the US medical affairs strategy, in line with the global medical and brand strategy.
+The role functions internally as the product expert to support the development and execution of the integrated medical lung cancer strategy in the US, as well as support activities in other indications.

 A summary of responsibilities include, but not limited to:

-Support building and execution of the US Medical Affairs strategy and plan for the advanced CSCC indication for cemiplimab-rwlc.
+Support building and execution of the US Medical Affairs strategy and plan for the current and anticipated indications for cemiplimab-rwlc.

-Establish and maintain strong relationships with experts in the oncology and dermatology, academics and professionals and/or patient associations.
-Prior knowledge of and established relationships with key opinion leaders in non-melanoma skin cancer (NMSC) considered an asset.
+Establish and maintain strong relationships with experts in the oncology, professional and patient associations.
+Prior knowledge of and established relationships with key opinion leaders in non-small cell lung cancer (NSCLC) considered an asset.

-Organize and Lead advisory boards or roundtables for immunotherapy in NMSC and gain strategic insights for medical, scientific, and development strategy.
+Organize and Lead advisory boards or roundtables for immunotherapy in NSCLC and gain strategic insights for medical, scientific, and development strategy.

 Provide Medical Affairs support to the review of requests for CME, grants and sponsorships.
 Ensure that review and approval processes strictly follow compliance guidelines.